 The National Flood Insurance Program (NFIP) is operated by the Federal Emergency Management Agency (FEMA).
 It was created by Congress in 1968 to provide affordable flood insurance to property owners and reduce federal expenditures on post-flood disaster cleanup costs.
 In theory, the availability of low-cost flood insurance would allow private property owners to cover their own risk of flooding and alleviate the cost to the federal government.

 Flood insurance is available through the NFIP for homeowners, business owners, and renters.
 For residential properties, coverage is available for up to $250,000 on the structure and $100,000 on contents.
 For commercial properties, coverage is available for up to $500,000 on the structure and $500,000 for contents.
-Click here to see a fact sheet from FEMA on what is and is not covered with a policy from the NFIP.
+Click here for information from FEMA on what is and is not covered with a policy from the NFIP.

 Flood insurance rates are determined by a combination of flood risk as determined by a Flood Insurance Rate Map (see below for more information on flood maps), type of foundation, and comparing the expected elevation of flooding to the first floor of the structure.
 For information on how to lower flood insurance costs, visit Floodsmart.gov.